microsoft/hlsl-specs/proposals/NNNN-triangle-object-positions.md

 Existing infrastructure for enforcing shader model and shader stage requirements for DXIL ops will be used.
 Existing validation for RayQuery handle will be used.
+Existing validation for HitObject handle will be used.

 ---